StoryLab-Research-Institute/Unity-AlembicVertexAnimationTexture/README.md

 ### Properties
  - Target Mesh Filter: The child mesh of the Alembic model to bake
  - Frame Rate: The framerate at which the animation will be baked.
-Note that you can often set this relatively low to save file size, because of the free frame interpolation provided by the shader
+Note that you can often set this relatively low to save file size, because of the free frame interpolation provided by the shader.
+From experimentation, 15FPS is sufficient for most uses.
+Rates above 60FPS are not recommended due to large file sizes
  - Time range: The region of the Alembic animation to bake.
 This may be useful if you have several different animations in sequence in your Alembic file.
  - Bake vertex normals: By default, both the motion and the surface normal of the vertices will be baked into animation textures.
 If your model will be unlit (or if the range of motion is very small) you can save file size and shader complexity by disabling this option
  - Output folder: Folder (within the Assets folder) to save the resulting files to.
 Sub-folders will be created in this location for the material and model files.